leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

       ![SCAN Listener Port](./images/scan-listener-port.png " ")

-    **Tags**: If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
-To apply a defined tag, you must have permissions to use the tag namespace.
-For more information about tagging, see Resource Tags .
-If you are not sure whether to apply tags, skip this option (you can apply tags later) or ask your administrator.
+    **Tags**: If you have permission to create a resource, then you also have permission to apply free-form tags to that resource.
+To apply a defined tag, you must have permission to use the tag namespace.
+For more information about tagging, see Resource Tags.
+If you are unsure whether to apply tags, skip this option (you can apply tags later) or ask your administrator.

       ![Tags](./images/tags.png " ")